 At depths of 2m and more, the ground temperature does not deviate very much from the average summer/winter surface temperatures (around 8° to 12°C [46ºF to 54ºF] in the UK depending on location).
 At this depth, there is an enormous store of heat that can be usefully tapped for heating in the winter.

 The most practical way of extracting this energy is to bury a large amount of pipe in the ground.
-This is usually laid in horizontal trenches at depths between 1.2 and 2m depth.
-If insufficient land area is available, or if excavating a garden is impractical, then vertical boreholes are an alternative method that gives similar results.
+This is usually laid in horizontal trenches at depths between 1.2 and 1.5m depth.
+If insufficient land area is available, or if excavating a garden is impractical, then vertical boreholes are an alternative method, giving similar results.
 However, the borehole method is usually considerably more expensive to install.

 Basic description of the component parts of a GSHP: